|Level of study:||Pre-Masters|

 Students will have the opportunity to develop knowledge, skills and insight in the following areas:

-Teaching methods used are designed to develop professional as well as practical skills and place emphasis on group work and experiential learning.
-Lectures, seminars, workshops, guest speakers, with industry specific knowledge, directed reading, electronic resources and case studies are combined to offer a unique and rewarding learning environment, totaling around 12 hours per week.
+- Lectures, seminars, workshops, guest speakers, with industry-specific knowledge, directed reading, electronic resources and case studies are combined to offer a unique and rewarding learning environment, totalling around 12 hours per week.

-Through the use of regular study groups, students will be encouraged to work collaboratively and learn from the experience of others’ work situations.
+- Through the use of regular study groups, you will be encouraged to work collaboratively and learn from the experience of others’ work situations.

-In addition to your time in class, you will be expected to engage in approximately 30 hours of self-study time per week.
+- In addition to time in class, you will be expected to engage in approximately 30 hours of self-study time per week.

 All modules are 100% assessed by coursework.